Electrical Skills - Wiring Diagram Practice

 These switches are in series with each other.
 There is only one path for current to flow once it exits a switch.

 Components can also be wired in parallel.
 Recall that components in parallel have multiple paths for current to flow.
+When troubleshooting parallel circuits, determining the exact location of a fault is important, as a problem in one branch may not affect the others.

 For example, look at the schematic diagram to the right.
 The OFM, COMP, and SR are wired in parallel.
 Current can flow through three paths once it exits the “21” terminal of the contactor.